Episcopal Church (United States)

 The Episcopal Church (TEC), also known as the Protestant Episcopal Church in the United States of America (PECUSA), is a member of the worldwide Anglican Communion, based in the United States.
-It is a mainline Protestant denomination and is divided into nine provinces.
-The current presiding bishop of the Episcopal Church is Sean W. Rowe.
+It is a Mainline Protestant denomination and divided into nine provinces.
+The presiding bishop of the Episcopal Church is Sean W. Rowe.

-In 2024, The Church of England Yearbook reported 2.4 million total members.
-In 2023, the Episcopal Church had 1,547,779 active baptized members.
-In 2011 it was the 14th largest denomination in the United States.
-In 2020, according to the Association of Religion Data Archives, The Episcopal Church was the 12th-largest denomination as measured by number of congregations.
-In 2025, Pew Research estimated that 1 percent of the adult population in the United States, or 2.6 million people, self-identify as mainline Episcopalians.
-The church has seen a sharp decline in membership and Sunday attendance since the 1960s, particularly in the Northeast and Upper Midwest.
+In 2024, The Church of England Yearbook reported a total of 2.4 million members.
+In 2025 the Episcopal Church was the 9th-largest Protestant denomination in the US, as measured by adherents.
+A total of 1% of US adults, or approximately 2.7 million people, self-identify as mainline Episcopalians/Anglicans.
+Membership and Sunday attendance have declined sharply since the 1960s, particularly in the Northeast and Upper Midwest.

 The church was organized after the American Revolution, when it separated from the Church of England, whose clergy are required to swear allegiance to the British monarch as Supreme Governor of the Church of England.
-The Episcopal Church describes itself as "Protestant, yet Catholic", and asserts it has apostolic succession, tracing the authority of its bishops back to the apostles via holy orders.
+The Episcopal Church describes itself as "Protestant, yet Catholic", and asserts it has apostolic succession, tracing the authority of its bishops to the apostles via holy orders.
 The Book of Common Prayer, a collection of rites, blessings, liturgies, and prayers used throughout the Anglican Communion, is central to Episcopal worship.
-A broad spectrum of theological views is represented within the Episcopal Church, including evangelical, Anglo-Catholic, and broad church views.
+A wide range of theological views is represented within the Episcopal Church, including evangelical, Anglo-Catholic, and broad church views.